-Applicant must be currently accredited by Utilization Review Accreditation Commission (URAC), National Committee on Quality Assurance (NCQA) or Accreditation Association for Ambulatory Health Care (AAAHC).
-If issuer is not currently accredited, issuer must have an interim survey in place by January 1, 2015-2016 in order to offer plans on the Exchange in 2015-2016.
-QHPs must have full accreditation by January 1, 2016-2017.
-Issuer shall authorize the accrediting agency to provide information and data to the Exchange relating to Issuer's accreditation, including, the most recent accreditation survey and other data and information maintained by accrediting agency as required under 45 C.F.R. § 156.275.
+Contracted QHP shall maintain, and/or shall take any such further action as reasonably required to comply with Utilization Review Accreditation Commission (URAC), National Committee on Quality Assurance (NCQA) or Accreditation Association for Ambulatory Health Care (AAAHC) accreditation requirements set forth in the Exchange's Quality, Network Management and Delivery System Standards at Article 4 of the QHP Contract Attachments.
+Contractor-Issuer shall authorize the accrediting agency to provide information and data to the Exchange relating to Contractor's Issuer's accreditation, including, the most recent accreditation survey and other data and information maintained by accrediting agency as required under 45 C.F.R. § 156.275.